nextauthjs/next-auth/docs/docs/reference/06-adapters/pouchdb.md

 If you need to boost your authentication layer performance, you may use PouchDB's powerful sync features and various adapters, to build a memory-first caching strategy.

 Use an in-memory PouchDB as your main authentication database, and synchronize it with any other persisted PouchDB.
-You may do a one way, one-off replication at startup from the persisted PouchDB into the in-memory PouchDB, then two-way, continuous, retriable sync.
+You may do a one way, one-off replication at startup from the persisted PouchDB into the in-memory PouchDB, then two-way, continuous sync.

 This will most likely not increase performance much in a serverless environment due to various reasons such as concurrency, function startup time increases, etc.